Application Information - United Midcoast Charities

 UMC GRANTS PROGRAM FREQUENTLY ASKED QUESTIONS

-The 2025 application period is from Mar.
+The application period is from Mar.
 1 – 31.
 Applications must be completed through our online portal, and submitted with all required attachments.
 We do not accept paper applications or proposals.
 Your completed online application must be received by 5 p.m.
-EST on March 31, 2025. - What is the application review process?
+EST on March 31.

 Applications are reviewed by UMC’s Grants Committee.
-The Grants Committee then performs an initial review, looking into any questions or concerns that arise.
-After a final review of all materials, the committee makes final funding recommendations to the UMC Board.
-UMC’s Board then discusses and votes on the Grants Committee’s final recommendations. - How do I know if I should apply for a General Support Grant or a Program Grant?
+The Grants Committee performs an initial review, looking into any questions or concerns that arise.
+After a final review of all materials, the committee makes funding recommendations to the UMC Board.
+UMC’s Board then discusses and votes on the Grants Committee’s final recommendations.

 Grants vary in scale in relationship to the proposal and focus area addressed and the philanthropic budget available for the year.
 The minimum grant awarded is generally $1,000 and the maximum is $25,000.
-There are two different application forms depending on the amount being requested: a streamlined version for requests of $5,000 or less; and a more extensive version for requests of $5,001 and greater. - When will I be notified?
+In 2024 the average grant size was $15,000.

 We communicate our funding decision after the Board votes on the Grants Committee recommendations.
-Please see schedule on this page. - My application was rejected.
-Why can’t you fund my project/organization?
+Grantees are usually notified on or around the beginning of September.

 2025 Grant Schedule